AnaFilipaMartelo/Challenge7/README.md

 # FinTech ETF Performance Analysis

-This project is a Jupyter notebook that provides an analysis of the ETF data stored in a SQL database.
-It includes professionally styled and formatted interactive visualizations to enhance data exploration and understanding.
+This project involves building a financial database and web application using SQL, Python, and the Voilà library to analyze the performance of a hypothetical fintech ETF.
+The goal is to gain insights into the ETF's performance and visualize the data through interactive visualizations.

 ---